statsig-io/docs/docs/metrics/pulse.md

 :::info Event Count and Event DAU in Custom Metrics

 When creating a custom ratio metric, use event_count to include all events (counting all events triggered by the same user).
-Use event_dau to count unique active users on a given day (all events triggered by the same user are counted as one).
+Use event_user (or event_dau, if available) to count unique active users on a given day (all events triggered by the same user are counted as one).

 :::